wints/documentation/overviews/index.md

 ## Guides

 We exist to help you grow your mobile app.
 More users, happier users, engaged users.
-Below is a quick readme on what we have in our developer docs.
+Below is a quick introduction to our developer docs.
 They're meant to give you an idea of what's possible, and to provide the **minimum viable code** to inject these features into your app.
 If we're missing anything useful please drop us a line at support@branch.io.

 ## Getting started